tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

-Example
+Example 1: Strain  in  heterostructures
 -------

-In the following we will compute the strain induced by the lattice mismatch in a system comprising a layer of GaN between two contacts of :math:`Al_{x}Ga_{1-x}N` .
+In the following example we will compute the strain induced by the lattice mismatch in a system comprising a layer of GaN between two contacts of :math:`Al_{x}Ga_{1-x}N` .
 Once the mesh is created with *gmsh* (distributed along with TiberCAD ) we may start to build the input file.
 First, we have to insert the region section ::